Action-State Dependent Dynamic Model Selection: Introduction

 The economics literature on the subject of dynamic programming dates back many decades, but has mostly focused on computational solutions of dynamic programming problems when a model for the dynamics is well specified (Rust, 1996, 2008, for reviews).
 Rust (2019) provides a recent critical review of the use of dynamic programming in economics.
 It also reviews a number of techniques used to solve dynamic programming problems, including reinforcement learning.
-Dynamic programming seems natural to address the problem of dynamic model choice when model switching is costly.
+Reinforcement learning has recently received much attention in econometrics (inter alia, Adusumilli and Eckardt, 2022, Adusumilli et al., 2022, Chen et al., 2023).
+Reinforcement learning is a natural candidate for addressing the problem of dynamic model choice when model switching is costly.

 There are a number of reasons to account for previous and future selected models.
 First, we may want predictions that are relatively smooth.
 Frequent changes in predictions may be undesirable.
-This is a case for a central bank whose role is to provide stability, for example by smoothing interest rates trajectories (Goodfriend, 1987, Woodford, 2003).
-Similarly, an asset manager may want to change risk model depending on market assumptions.
+For example, an asset manager may want to change risk model depending on market assumptions.
 A standard model could be a portfolio with weights proportional to individual volatilities.
 This is clearly suboptimal in a period of high market turmoil when stocks become highly correlated and we may benefit from the use of a global minimum variance portfolio imposing relatively high common correlation.
 Frequent model changes between these two models could lead to unjustifiably high costs.
 The assumption is that full estimation of the correlation of the assets might be noisy with a marginal benefit in terms of bias.
 In this case, we are better off with a set of highly parametrized models from which to choose one in a dynamically optimal way.
 We shall showcase our methodology considering the portfolio problem in details.
 This is a prototypical example where making a decision leads to a cost and can be easily extended to problems of more general interest in economics.

 Finally, we remark that our methodology can be applied to those situations where we have a single prediction model and want to map predictions into decisions.
 This is related to decisionmetrics (Skouras, 2007).
 For example, in finance, we can have a model predicting the next price movement.
 This prediction can be used as part of the state of the world.
 Then, our methodology enables us to decide whether the prediction of the price going up should translate into a decision to buy.
 As we demonstrate in our empirical application and simulations, once we include costs, an optimal decision may not coincide with the sign of the prediction.